Sudheesh-dev/notes-api-nestjs/README.md

     <li><strong>GET /api/notes/shared</strong>: Get all the notes shared with the current user by other users.</li>
   </ul>

+<h3>Rate Limiting</h3>

+- Each end point has a rate limit of 3 requests per 5 seconds

 <h2>Bearer Token for Authenticated Routes</h2>
 <p>
   To access authenticated routes, a Bearer token must be included in the request header.
 After successfully logging in, you will receive an access token.